 In addition to look-alike domains, cybercriminals also forge email sender addresses without actually registering the impersonated domain, otherwise known as domain spoofing.
 In domain spoofing attacks the brand is not impersonated by the domain itself, but rather the display name.

-Brand Display Name Imposter - The email address is irrelevant.
+- Brand display name imposter - The email address is irrelevant.
 The attacker is relying on the fact that most mail clients only display the name portion of the From: header to impersonate a well-known brand.

-Look-alike Domain - The attacker uses an email domain that is similar to the actual domain of the organization they are trying to impersonate.
+- Look-alike domain - The attacker uses an email domain that is similar to the actual domain of the organization they are trying to impersonate.

-Individual Display Name Imposter - The email address is irrelevant.
+- Individual display name imposter - The email address is irrelevant.
 The attacker is relying on the fact that most mail clients only display the name portion of the From: header to impersonate an individual.

 In this report, we took a look at the volume of email spoofing attacks during the last month of Q2.
 At this time, display names impersonating a well-known brand such as Microsoft or Google made up 62.36% of attacks.

-More than 34% of domain spoofing attacks were manipulated to appear as though they came from a specific individual such as a member of a corporate team or third party vendor.
+More than 34% of domain spoofing attacks were manipulated to appear as though they came from a specific individual such as a member of a corporate team or third-party vendor.

-Protect Against Domain Lookalike Attacks
+Protect Your Brand from Domain Look-Alike Attacks